Why is it important for a recurring ? business to

 Once you’ve landed on a ballpark number for pricing, you need to test it.
 Unless 40% of your customers are telling you that the price is too high, you’re probably not charging enough.
 It’s usually better to err on the side of charging too high and negotiating down, rather than the other way around.

 Why did they say no?
-Was it actually a price thing?
-You want to be able to measure and track why deals are falling over, and get underneath the surface level excuses to see what is really going on.
+Was it actually related to price, or to something else?
+You want to be able to measure and track why deals are falling over, and get underneath the surface-level excuses to see what is really going on.

 Conversion Rates (CR%)

 When referring to Conversion Rates (CR%) I’m looking at how many SQLs become actual paying customers.
-The industry standard conversion rate from SQL to sale is about 30–35%.
-If you’re not getting these results then you need to start looking at other avenues for lead acquisition.
+The industry standard conversion rate from SQL to sale is about 30-35%.
+If you’re not getting these results yet, then you need to start looking at either 1) other avenues for , or 2) optimizing your existing channels to improve your metrics.

 Let’s say for example you are closing 50% of leads.
 That could be telling you that your criteria for qualifying a lead is too tight, or your price is too low, for example.
 However, it could also be an opportunity to expand your sales force and really start accelerating the activity you’re doing at the top of the funnel, so you can capitalise on what could be a hot market.